sito8943/some-javascript-utils/README.md

 // result
 // sito (of previous example)

 ```

-_function to delete a cookie_
+# deleteCookie

-Hot to use it?
+Hot to import it?

 ```